- Professional association

 My research activities

-I am currently a Visiting Research Fellow at the University of York, being part of the study team for the randomised, controlled trial of Alexander lessons compared with usual GP care for people with chronic neck pain.
-I am also the Chair of STAT’s Research Group and have published a review on the effectiveness of Alexander Technique lessons.
+I am the Chair of STAT’s Research Group.
+I was an active member of the study team for the randomised, controlled trial of Alexander lessons compared with usual GP care for people with chronic neck pain and was a Visiting Research Fellow at the University of York (2011-2018).
+My publications include several from the neck pain trial and a review on the effectiveness of Alexander Technique lessons.